 With virtual meetings, no longer do your employees need to all live within commuting distance of the same building, which means that your talent pool just cracked wide open.
 You’re able to hire people in different cities, states, and even countries, because when it comes to a virtual meeting the computer and phone don’t care if you’re both in Los Angeles or if one of you is in Dubai and the other in Topeka.
 You’re able to identify the right people for the right roles and you’re no longer limited by relocation budgets.

 Allows for Sharing in Real-Time

 Saves Infrastructure Costs

 Aside from the fact that you’re not needing to be in the office all the time, you’re also cutting down on all the costs that go into running meetings: large screen TVs, valuable square footage, and the endless printed presentation decks (that usually end up in the trash shortly after the meeting).
 When everything is digital, there’s no need for paper and fixtures and office space.

 Enables Quick and Important Conversations

 Virtual meetings allow you to hop on a call with a coworker and hash out details instantaneously.
 What once may have been long walks across campus to their cubicle–and finding them not at their desk–can now be resolved with a quick ping on the chat and an instant arrangement to meet virtually.
 You can share your screens, drill through data, ask simple questions (or complex ones) and solve anything without ever having to interrupt your workflow.

-What’s the Best Way to Run a Virtual Meeting?
+What’s the Best Way to Run Virtual Meetings?

 While there are so many benefits of virtual meetings that we’ve outlined above, there are also best practices that will make a virtual meeting run much smoother.
 Here are some tips.

 Connect with People

 People can tell when you’ve zoned out of a meeting.
 Maybe you’re just not contributing much, but maybe someone asked you a direct question and you’re totally unprepared to answer it.
 If you’re in a virtual meeting, be present and attentive, no matter if you’re the organizer or the attendee.